 Personally, I find it funny how the fact that all the main characters are female is questioned when there are many books and movies with a lack of females that are not questioned (Lord of the Flies and the Maze Runner movies to name a few popular ones).

 The patriarchy only sees women’s worth in what they can do for men.
 Hence, we get two-dimensional, quiet women.
 We get manic pixie dream girls.
 We get angry black women.
 We get mean girls.
 We get two dimensional background characters with little to no personality whose only job it to encourage the male protagonist.

 There is a test called the Bechdel test.
 The Bechdel test requires that in a book or movie, there be two female characters that speak about something other than a man.
 Only about half of books or movies pass.
 There was a study that showed, that in 885 of the most successful U.S. films from 1950 to 2006, there were on average, two males to every female character.

 Beauty Queens rejects the status quo.
 Beauty Queens has girls who are intelligent, beautiful, competent and will not be silenced.
 They are so much more than their bodies or male sidekicks.
 They have flaws, strengths, doubts, fears and existential crisies like male characters are allowed to have.
-They do not exist for a man.
+As Mary Lou says “Maybe girls need an island to find themselves.
+Maybe they need a place where no one’s watching so they can be who they really are.”
+These women do not exist for a man.
 They exist in their own right.
 They exist because they exist.